geometric-intelligence/ece594n/hw-geomviz/README.md

 - [ ] Manifold of beta distributions:  TBD.
 - [ ] Manifold of categorical distributions: TBD.

+Note: Stand-alone projects possibles.

 ## Guidelines

+1. Set-up
-- Clone the GitHub repository of the class with [git clone](https://github.com/git-guides/git-clone).
+- Clone the GitHub repository **of the class** with [git clone](https://github.com/git-guides/git-clone).
 - Create a conda environment with `conda env create -f environment.yml`.
 - Create a new GitHub branch on your computer with [git checkout -b](https://github.com/Kunena/Kunena-Forum/wiki/Create-a-new-branch-with-git-and-manage-branches).
 - Run the code in the folder associated to the manifold you chose (the "manifold folder").

-- Create tests that verify that the code runs correctly:
+2. Create tests that verify that the code runs correctly:
 - In your manifold folder, create a file name `test_visualization_[name of your manifold].py`
 - In that .py file, copy-paste the content of this [file](https://github.com/geomstats/geomstats/blob/master/tests/tests_geomstats/test_visualization.py).
 - Adapt the code so that it tests the functions of your manifold: you should have one test function per function in your manifold.
 - Test that your tests run using `pytest test_visualization_[name of your manifold].py`.
 - Verify that the code follows the Code Structure given in the next section.
-- Put the code to international coding style standards using `black [name-of-python-file.py]` and `isort [name-of-python-file.py]` and `flake8 [name-of-python-file.py]`.
+- Put your code to international coding style standards using `black [name-of-python-file.py]` and `isort [name-of-python-file.py]` and `flake8 [name-of-python-file.py]`.
+- Document your code with docstrings, see [here for docstring guidelines](https://github.com/geomstats/geomstats/blob/master/docs/contributing.rst#writing-docstrings).

+3. Prepare the notebook for submission to Geomstats
+- In your manifold folder, edit the .ipynb to change everything that you do not understand.
+- If there exists a notebook on geomstats on a similar topic, create one notebook that merges the two.

+4. Submit your Pull Request.
+- Clone the GitHub repository **[of Geomstats](https://github.com/geomstats/geomstats)** with [git clone](https://github.com/git-guides/git-clone).
+- Create a new GitHub branch **[of Geomstats]** on your computer with [git checkout -b](https://github.com/Kunena/Kunena-Forum/wiki/Create-a-new-branch-with-git-and-manage-branches).
+- On your branch, in the Geomstats' folder [visualization](https://github.com/geomstats/geomstats/tree/master/geomstats/visualization): add your `name-of-python-file.py`.
+- On your branch, in the Geomstats' folder [tests_geomstats](https://github.com/geomstats/geomstats/tree/master/tests/tests_geomstats): add your `test_visualization_[name of your manifold].py`
 - Submit your work as a [Pull Request (PR)](https://opensource.com/article/19/7/create-pull-request-github) to the Geomstats GitHub repository.
-- You can submit code to your PR anytime until the deadline.
+- You can submit code to your PR (i.e., modify your PR) anytime until the deadline.
+- Your code should pass the GitHub Action tests: it will automatically verify that your code runs.

 ## Information about Code Structure